Aria-qin/Two-Layer-Neural-Network-for-MNIST/README.md

 * `-lr`:  `--learningrate`, learning rate
 * `-r`: `--regularization`, L2 regularization parameter
 * `-sa`: `--save`, 0: not save; 1: save the model.
 Note that if it is set to 1, this new model will be tested in testing.

-For instance, the above command will train a network with size 784x256x10, learning rates for each layer 1e-2,  and regularization lambda 1e-4.
+For instance, the above command will train a network with size 784x256x10, learning rates for each layer 1e-2,  and regularization lambda 1e-4 witout saving the model.